-Will be used by a director in examining the taxpayer's return if found to be in error
+Will be used by a field office in examining the taxpayer's return

-May be revoked or modified

-Service in general or on the Office of Chief Counsel in particular, and cannot be relied upon as a basis for obtaining retroactive relief under the provisions of § 7805(b).

-.08 Infrequently, taxpayers request that their conference of right be held by telephone.
-This request may occur, for example, when a taxpayer wants a conference of right but believes that the issue involved does not warrant incurring the expense of traveling to Washington, D.C..
-If a taxpayer makes such a request, the branch chief, senior technician reviewer (or senior technical reviewer), or assistant to the branch chief (or assistant branch chief) of the branch to which the case is assigned will decide if it is appropriate in the particular case to hold the conference of right by telephone.
-If the request is approved, the taxpayer will be advised when to call the Service representatives (not a toll-free call).

-.01 A taxpayer ordinarily may rely on a letter ruling received from the Service subject to the conditions and limitations described in this section.

-.02 A taxpayer may not rely on a letter ruling issued to another taxpayer.
-See § 6110(k)(3).

-.03 When determining a taxpayer's liability, the director must ascertain whether-

-(1) the conclusions stated in the letter ruling are properly reflected in the return;

-(2) the representations upon which the letter ruling was based reflected an accurate statement of the material facts;

-(3) the transaction was carried out substantially as proposed; and

-(4) there has been any change in the law that applies to the period during which the transaction or continuing series of transactions were consummated.
+- .02 A taxpayer may not rely on a letter ruling issued to another taxpayer.
+See § 6110(k)(3). - .03 When determining a taxpayer's liability, the field office must ascertain whether- - (1) the conclusions stated in the letter ruling are properly reflected in the return; - (2) the representations upon which the letter ruling was based reflected an accurate statement of the controlling facts; - (3) the transaction was carried out substantially as proposed; and - (4) there has been any change in the law that applies to the period during which the transaction or continuing series of transactions were consummated.

-If, when determining the liability, the director finds that a letter ruling should be revoked or modified, the findings and recommendations of the director will be forwarded to the national office for consideration before further action is taken by the director.
-Such a referral to the national office will be treated as a request for technical advice and the provisions of Rev. Proc.
-2001-2 will be followed.
-Otherwise, the letter ruling is to be applied by the director in the determination of the taxpayer's liability.
+If, when determining the liability, the field office finds that a letter ruling should be revoked or modified, the findings and recommendations of the field office will be forwarded through the appropriate director to the national office for consideration before further action is taken by the field office.
+Such a referral to the national office will be treated as a request for technical expedited advice and the provisions of Rev. Proc.
+2003-2 relating to requests for technical expedited advice (TEAM) will be followed, except that no consensus among field office, taxpayer, and national office will be required to make the request subject to TEAM procedures.
+Otherwise, the letter ruling is to be applied by the field office in the determination of the taxpayer's liability.
 Appropriate coordination with the national office will be undertaken if any field official having jurisdiction over a return or other matter proposes to reach a conclusion contrary to a letter ruling previously issued to the taxpayer.